 Grants for Greening

 Grantees, applicants and interested community members are encouraged to contact Parks & People to discuss greening project ideas, seek advice or referrals and technical assistance.
-Grants may provide small seed funding to encourage community-led greening projects to start small, and grow over time.
-Community members may access free or low-cost training to continue to develop skills.
+Grants may provide seed funding to encourage community-led greening projects to start small, and grow over time.
+Community members may attend free or low-cost training to continue to develop skills.
 The community-driven nature of the projects fosters sustainability and encourages projects appropriate for the community served.

 For more information or to discuss your potential grant project, email Valerie Rupp or call (410) 448-5663 ext.
 114.